-In order to ensure that commercial cannabis uses are operated in a safe and secure manner, commercial uses are proposed to be subject to substantial security measures to be incorporated into the regulations.
+In order to ensure that commercial cannabis uses are operated in a safe and secure manner, commercial uses are proposed to be subject to substantial security measures incorporated into the regulations.
 Examples of security measures may include (the below are examples only-many additional measures could be considered during development of the detailed regulations):

 - Require that cannabis establishments be constructed in a manner that minimizes odors to surrounding uses, and promotes quality design and construction, and consistency with the surrounding properties.
 Require submission and approval of an odor management plan. - Require design measures and an enforceable security plan to ensure the applicant will secure the premises twenty-four hours per day, seven days per week.
-Examples of specific measures include: security cameras; background checks for employees Require approval and submission of a security plan demonstrating compliance with all security measures set forth in state regulations and any additional security measures outlined in County regulations.
+Require approval and submission of a security plan demonstrating compliance with all security measures set forth in state regulations and any additional security measures outlined in County regulations.
 Examples of security measures that may need to be included in security plans include: security cameras; establishing limited access areas accessible only to authorized personnel; storing all finished cannabis products in a secured and locked room; preventing off-site impacts to adjoining or near properties; and limiting the amount of cash on the premises.